DorianGrey/ng-webpack-template/docs/service_worker.md

 Please note that the file name `service-worker.js` is not configurable for the moment - we might change this in a later release.

-You might consider it to be somewhat empty for the moment:
+The script seems to be somewhat empty for the moment:

 ```javascript
 importScripts("$serviceWorkerLibAnchor");